svcheng/Facial-Expression-Changepoint-Detection/README.md

 Mac/Linux: `python3 main.py`

-The output is stored in a folder called 'output', in the same folder containing 'src' and the dataset, in the following format:
+The output is stored in a folder called 'output', beside 'src' and 'dataset', in the following format:

 ```
     output/